 - Mixing Bowl.
 I love this space-saving glass mixing bowl set.

 - Casserole Dish.
-This beauty is not only functional but will look gorgeous on your holiday table.
+This beauty is functional and will look gorgeous on your holiday table.

 - Baking Sheet.
 Perfect for roasting and baking sweet and savory recipes alike.

-Yes, but do so with caution.
+- Avoid Canned Yams if Possible.
+This recipe was designed for using freshly baked sweet potatoes, but if it’s an emergency you can try making sweet potato souffle with canned yams.
 Because canned yams (or canned sweet potatoes) come pre-sweetened, I recommend leaving out most of the sugar and maple syrup from the filling to start.
 Once it’s mixed, you can taste it and adjust if you’d like your filling sweeter (remember, the topping is sweet too).

 Sweet Potato Souffle